-Yes, our Seedboms are Pet friendly.
-All the seeds (and subsequent flowers) contained within our Seedboms are non-harmful unless eaten in high quantities.
+Most of our Seedboms are Pet friendly.
+Most seeds (and subsequent flowers) contained within our Seedboms are non-harmful unless eaten in high quantities.

 Please note: Pets and other animals may eat the Seedbom (believe us it happens!)
-Don’t worry, however, our Seedboms are not harmful to animals (see below for more info).
+Don’t worry, however, our Seedboms are not harmful to animals.

 Q. My Seedboms disappeared.
 What happened!?

 There are a number of potential reasons for a Seedbom disappearing but if your Seedbom has vanished the most likely culprit is a dog or other animal.
 As our Seedboms shells are starch-based they can sometimes be eaten by animals.